 Well Being Goal Does the proposal contribute to this goal?
 Describe the positive and negative impacts.
 What actions have been/will be taken to mitigate any negative impacts or better contribute to positive impacts?
 A prosperous Wales Efficient use of resources, skilled, educated people, generates wealth, provides jobs Positive: The Growth and Spatial Options Paper considers how much growth is needed over the RLDP period and where this growth should take place.
 It sets out the growth and spatial options which as well as housing growth aim to provide economic growth and employment provision in both urban and rural areas.
-Negative: None.
-The Growth and Spatial Options are assessed against the RLDP Objectives relating to economic growth/employment and retail centres, which have been set in order to address the identified issues relating to creating a prosperous Wales.
+Negative: Higher levels of growth would require more land to be developed, careful site selection is The Growth and Spatial Options are assessed against the RLDP Objectives relating to economic growth/employment and retail centres, which have been set in order to address the identified issues relating to creating a prosperous Wales.

 Well Being Goal Does the proposal contribute to this goal?
 Describe the positive and negative impacts.
-What actions have been/will be taken to mitigate any negative impacts or better contribute to positive impacts?
-TA resilient Wales Maintain and enhance biodiversity and pecosystems that support resilience and can adapt to change (e.g. climate hange) Positive: The Growth and Spatial Options Paper considers how much growth is needed over the Replacement LDP period and where this growth should take place.
+What actions have been/will be taken to mitigate any negative impacts or better contribute to positive impacts? required to minimise loss of best and most versatile agricultural land and mineral resource.
+A resilient Wales Maintain and enhance biodiversity and ecosystems that support resilience and can adapt to change (e.g. climate change) Positive: The Growth and Spatial Options Paper considers how much growth is needed over the Replacement LDP period and where this growth should take place.
 It sets out the growth and spatial options which are assessed against the Replacement LDP Objectives including the impact of development on the natural environment in already constrained areas.
 It is however recognised that developments could improve connectivity through opportunities to create new linkages.
 The limited supply of brownfield land within the County is a common theme for all of the spatial options presented in the paper.
-A climate change objective is included in the assessment of each option which recognises that we are in a climate emergency and has committed to strive to limit the increase in global temperatures to 1.5°C. Resilience of new development to aspects of Climate Change can be achieved via the design and location of new developments.
-Developments can provide opportunities to minimise carbon by providing opportunities to minimise carbon by providing opportunities for renewable energy generation, seeking to reduce commuting, supporting use of ultralow emission vehicles and public transport, and the provision of quality Green Infrastructure.
-The current pandemic has emphasised the need to enable such responses in delivering sustainable and resilient communities.
-The Covid-19 pandemic has also emphasised the importance of place-making and green infrastructure for the provision of open spaces The Growth and Spatial Options are assessed against the RLDP Objectives relating to Green Infrastructure, Biodiversity and Landscape, Flood risk, Minerals and Waste, Land and Natural Resources which have been set in order to address the identified issues relating to creating a resilient Wales.
+A climate change objective is included in the assessment of each option which recognises that we are in a climate emergency and has committed to strive to limit the increase in global temperatures to 1.5°C. Resilience of new developments.
+Developments can provide opportunities for renewable energy generation, seeking to reduce commuting, supporting use of ultra-low emission vehicles and public transport, and the provision of quality Green Infrastructure.
+There is a legal and national policy requirement to maintain and enhance ecology.
+The current pandemic has emphasised the need to enable such responses in The Growth and Spatial Options are assessed against the RLDP Objectives relating to Green Infrastructure, Biodiversity and Landscape, Flood risk, Minerals and Waste, Land and Natural Resources which have been set in order to address the identified issues relating to creating a resilient Wales.